 Think like a lawyer.
 Write like a journalist.

-At the nation's premier environmental law school, Vermont Law School, you can enhance your journalism skills and deepen your understanding of environmental law and policy through our Summer Media Fellowships.
-Every summer, VLS' Environmental Law Center brings together legal educators, policymakers, practicing lawyers and other leaders in their fields to share their expertise in our Summer Session.
-They also enjoy the beauty of our campus, the historic village of South Royalton and the natural surroundings.
+Enhance your journalism skills and deepen your understanding of environmental or animal law and policy with a Media Fellowship at one of the nation's top environmental law schools.
+Every summer, Vermont Law and Graduate School's Environmental Law Center brings together legal educators, policymakers, practicing lawyers and other leaders in their fields to share their expertise in our Summer Session.
+They also enjoy the beauty of our campus, the historic village of South Royalton, and the natural surroundings.

 Fellows learn from experienced litigators who have won major cases and from policy experts in climate change, animal law, energy, food and agriculture, and other areas.
 After class, they can meet for on- or off-the-record conversations with these experts, developing new insights, meeting new sources, and gaining renewed enthusiasm for covering these critical issues.
 Media fellows also take part in the Summer Session's brown bag lunch series, "Hot Topics in Environmental Law," delivering a 45-minute, informal lecture on an environmental or animal law and policy topic of their choosing.
 Outside of classroom time, fellows can enjoy rural Vermont by swimming, kayaking, hiking, biking, or just relaxing on the front porch.